lexsai/lexsai.github.io/src/posts/reversing-multiplayer-game-pt1.md

 ![](/images/multiplayergame/connection.PNG)

-Likely, the login flow is as follows:
+A likely login flow is that the client sends their login details to an auth server to get their token, and then they use this token as authentication to connect with game servers.

-Client sends login to auth server -> auth server replies with token -> client uses token to connect with game server.
+Thus, the next step will be to connect with game servers and begin reversing packets.